-- Are passionate about creating original concepts and design alternatives within communication, industrial or environmental fields - Who are digitally confident and have a desire to learn more about a creative approach to communication design. - Wishing to pursue a design based career path in any of the major design courses.
+- Are passionate about creating original concepts and design solutions within communication, industrial or environmental fields, and wish to pursue a design based career path in any of the major design courses. - Who are digitally confident and have a desire to learn more about a creative approach to communication design.